Kristina01111000/notesforresume/README.md

 - do checklist  in email for class, starts in july
   - finish portfolio website, email link to kimberly
   - sign up for liveplan
+    - by july 6th, make pitch in liveplan
   - NAICS code: 541511